juice-shop/pwning-juice-shop/appendix/solutions.md

    [Access a developer's forgotten backup file](#access-a-developers-forgotten-backup-file)...
 2. ...to download <http://localhost:3000/ftp/eastere.gg%2500.md>

-### :warning: Apply some advanced cryptanalysis to find the real easter egg
+### Apply some advanced cryptanalysis to find the real easter egg

 1. Get the encrypted string from the `eastere.gg` from the [Find the hidden easter egg](#find-the-hidden-easter-egg) challenge: